Thomas Mann's 'Magic Mountain' still resonates 100 years on – DW – 11/26/2024

 The end result was one of the greatest novels of the century, spanning nearly a thousand pages.

-"The Magic Mountain" is not just about ideologies, it's also about death.
+"The Magic Mountain" is not just about ideologies, but about death.
 After all, many of the sanatorium's visitors end up leaving it in a coffin as there were no antibiotics at the time.

 But as a counterpart to the omnipresence of death, lust for life and love play a central role in the novel.